-How to Install ClamAV on Fedora Linux
+How to Install ClamAV on Fedora

 ClamAV detects viruses, trojans, and malware on Fedora Linux systems through on-demand scanning and automated monitoring.
 Use it to scan email attachments before opening them, verify downloaded files from untrusted sources, or audit server directories for compromised scripts.
-By the end of this guide, you’ll have automated daily virus definition updates, scheduled system scans that quarantine infected files, and command-line tools to scan individual files or entire directory trees.
+By the end of this guide, youโ€™ll have automated daily virus definition updates, scheduled system scans that quarantine infected files, real-time file access blocking through on-access prevention, and notification systems that alert you when threats are detected.
 The setup includes CPU throttling to prevent scan operations from overwhelming system resources and an optional graphical interface for users who prefer point-and-click operation over terminal commands.

 Choose Your ClamAV Installation Method